 The Wisdom Beings Series

-When I paint a figure, I endeavor to separate what is real, and what is illusion in order to create an emphatic relationship between the viewer and the subject.
+When I paint a figure, I endeavor to separate what is real, and what is illusion in order to create empathy between the viewer and the subject.
 Outward appearances do not always reflect the depth of what is inside.
 Great strength can live in a small body; great spirituality can reside behind a rough face.

-My favorite subjects are enchantingly complex individuals that have forged their own unconventional journeys: the colorblind artist, the chronically ill athlete, the transgendered youth.
+My favorite subjects are enchantingly complex individuals that have forged their own unconventional journeys: the young professional with multiple sclerosis, the chronically ill athlete, the transgender youth.
 I often picture them with their spirit beings: the sentient creatures of universal compassion that bring counsel, confidence and comfort.

 In the first step of my process, I explore the essence of the subject by brushing tattoo ink on to wood.
 I love how the ink penetrates the surface, living within the wood like it lives in the skin.